s-r-e-e-r-a-j/IPAnalyzer/README.md

 1. **IP Analysis:** When you select the option to analyze an IP address, the tool fetches geolocation details such as the city, country, region, timezone, languages, and ASN of the given IP.
 2. **Tor Integration:** IPAnalyzer automatically connects to the Tor network if it's not already running, ensuring that each request is routed through a new IP address, which helps in avoiding rate limits imposed by the API.
 3. **Anonymous Requests:** The tool helps maintain privacy by masking the user's real IP address during the analysis.
-## Dependencies
-- **curl:** Used for making HTTP requests to the API for fetching IP information.
-- **jq:** A lightweight and flexible command-line JSON processor.
-- **Tor:** Used for routing requests through the Tor network to maintain anonymity and avoid rate limits.

 ## License
 This tool is open-source and available under the MIT License.